-The respondent was a 24-year-old man from Afghanistan.
-His wife is a 19-year-old woman from the Kurdish region in Iraq.
-The transit group consisted of the two, plus her mother (39), her two sisters (18, 8), two brothers (21, 5), and two single male teenagers (16, 17) from Afghanistan.
+He explained that he and his 19-year-old wife from the Kurdish region in Iraq were part of a transit group consisting of his wife’s mother (39), her two sisters (18, 8), two brothers (21, 5), and two single male teenagers (16, 17) from Afghanistan.

-The transit group left Velika Kladuša in Bosnia and Herzegovina at 3 am on foot.
-They walked for two and a half hours, crossing the Bosnian-Croatian border.
+According to the respondent, the transit group left Velika Kladuša in Bosnia and Herzegovina at approximately 3 am on foot and walked for an estimated two and a half hours, then crossed the Bosnian-Croatian border.

-The respondent stated that they were apprehended by the police near the Croatian town of Cetingrad.
-He was able to point to the exact coordinates of the location of apprehension: 45.157970, 15.748667.
-The officers reached the location with three cars.
-The respondent described the cars as “normal police cars”.
-A total of 10 people in dark blue uniforms were on the scene.
-The description of the uniforms they were wearing, matches the description of the Croatian border police uniforms.
+The respondent stated that they were apprehended by a group of uniformed officers near the Croatian town of Cetingrad.
+He was able to point to the exact coordinates of the location: 45.157970, 15.748667.
+The officers had arrived at location with three cars.
+The respondent described the cars as “normal police cars” and said a total of ten people in dark blue uniforms were on the scene.
+The description of the uniforms they were wearing corresponds to the description of the Croatian border police uniforms.

 “And we say: ‘we come to asylum here’.
 And they say nothing, just smiling, they are like we are dogs.“.

-After the men (5) in the group were patted down and the backpacks of the group were searched.
-Every one of the group was asked to hand over their personal belongings (phones, power banks, and lighters).
+According to the respondent, the five male transit group members were patted down and the backpacks of the group were searched.
+Each transit group member was asked to hand over their personal belongings (phones, power banks, and lighters).

-The respondent stated that after less than 5 minutes a large white van arrived, the description of which matches a prisoner transport van.
-Subsequentely,he group got in, they drove for what felt to the respondent like 10 to 20 minutes.
+The respondent stated that after less than 5 minutes a large white van arrived, the description of which corresponds to a prisoner transport van.
+The transit group subsequently got in and drove for what felt to the respondent like 10 to 20 minutes.

 At the pushback location (near Cetingrad, Croatia) two “small cars, like before” arrived at the same time as the prisoner transport van.
-One of the police officers from one of these cars gave the mobile phone and powerbank back to the respondent.
-The respondent counted a total of 10 people with dark blue uniforms at this place.
-Following the description, again Croatian border police.
+One of the officers from one of these cars reportedly gave the mobile phone and power bank back to the respondent.
+The respondent counted a total of ten people with dark blue uniforms at this place, resembling that of the Croatian border police.

-Throughout the contact with the police, the respondent described being treated with disdain:
+Throughout their encounters with the police, the respondent described being treated with disdain:

-Even after several attempts to draw attention to the women and children present, there was no possibility for the family to ask for asylum.
-From the pushback location, they had to walk for three hours to the rain and reached their starting point again at 9 am.
+Even after several attempts to draw attention to the women and children present, the respondent said there was no possibility for the family to ask for asylum.
+From the pushback location, they had to walk for an estimated three hours in the rain before they arrived back to Velika Kladuša again at 9 am.